Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->save('/var/media/hls-stream.m3u8');

 You can optionally rotate encryption keys periodically by passing a "key rotation period" to the encryption method.
-This generates a new key after a specified number of segments.
-For example, with a value of 10, a new key will be created every 10 segments.
+This generates a new key after a specified number of segments:

 //A path you want to save a random key to your local machine